QuickCarpet/QuickCarpet/rules.md

 Enables /counter command, and actions while placing red and green carpets on wool blocks
 Use /counter <color?> reset to reset the counter, and /counter <color?> to query
-In survival, place green carpet on same color wool to query, red to reset the counters
 Counters are global and shared between players, 16 channels available
 Items counted are destroyed, count up to one stack per tick per hopper
 Type: `boolean`